Master of Physiotherapy (M7C)

 Key: On-campus Off-Campus International students Domestic students

-This professional experience placement unit consolidates physiotherapy practice knowledge and skills and requires you to apply them to work in supervised practice with clients who present with complex neurological conditions.
-The focus is on your professional experiential learning, including clinical…
+This professional experience placement unit brings together core foundational physiotherapy practice knowledge and skills and requires you to apply them to work in supervised practice with clients who present with musculoskeletal conditions.
+There is a retained focus on the application…

 Credit Points: 12.5